Odjit/KindredLogistics/README.md

 Tired of running around from station to station to make something?
 No worries!
 Use the conveyor system to link chests and refining inventories for chain crafting!

-This was a collaborative effort from Odjit(Dj) and Zfolmt(Mitch).
+This was a collaborative effort from Odjit (Dj) and Zfolmt (Mitch).

-Feel free to reach out on discord to either (odjit) or (zfolmt) if you have any questions or need help with the mod.
+Feel free to reach out on discord to either Odjit or Zfolmt if you have any questions or need help with the mod.

 [V Rising Modding Discord](https://vrisingmods.com/discord)